-Behold: Homemade Skinny Orange Sesame Chicken!
-Made in only 20 MINUTES, with 100% real food!
+This Homemade Skinny Orange Sesame Chicken is made in only 20 MINUTES!

 Skinny Orange Sesame Chicken

-- 1 lb chicken, cut into 1-inch pieces (about 2 boneless skinless breasts)
+- 1 lb chicken breasts cut into 1-inch pieces (about 2 breasts)

 - juice and zest of one orange